natasha/nerus/README.md

 ![CI](https://github.com/natasha/nerus/workflows/CI/badge.svg) [![codecov](https://codecov.io/gh/natasha/nerus/branch/master/graph/badge.svg)](https://codecov.io/gh/natasha/nerus)

-Nerus is a large silver standard Russian corpus annotated with morphology tags, syntax trees and PER, LOC, ORG NER-tags.
-Nerus has errors in markup, but quality is high, see <a href="#evaluation">evaluation section</a>.
-Corpus contains ~700K news articles from Lenta.ru.
+Nerus is a large silver standard Russian corpus annotated with POS tags, syntax trees and NER tags (PER, LOC, ORG).
+Nerus has a certain degree of errors in markup, but the quality is high, see the <a href="#evaluation">evaluation section</a>.
+The corpus contains ~700K news articles from Lenta.ru.
 Tools from <a href="https://github.com/natasha">project Natasha</a> were used: <a href="https://github.com/natasha/razdel">Razdel</a> for sentence and token segmentation, <a href="https://github.com/natasha/slovnet">Slovnet</a> BERT models for morphology, syntax and NER annotation.
-Markup is stored in standart <a href="https://universaldependencies.org/format.html">CoNLL-U</a> format.
+Markup is stored in the standard <a href="https://universaldependencies.org/format.html">CoNLL-U</a> format.

 > Nerus = <a href="https://github.com/yutkin/Lenta.Ru-News-Dataset">Lenta.ru dataset</a> + <a href="https://github.com/natasha/razdel">Razdel</a> + <a href="https://github.com/natasha/slovnet">Slovnet</a> BERT morphology, syntax, NER + <a href="https://universaldependencies.org/format.html">CoNLL-U</a>.